DVLrepertoire/songs/_songs/this-little-light-of-mine.md

 **Chorus**

-Monday gave me the gift of love,
+Monday He gave me the gift of love,
 Tuesday peace came from above,
 Wednesday He told me to have more faith,
 Thursday He gave me a little more grace,